 Background: Highly cross-linked phosphate starch (HCPS) and modified cellulose (MC)

-were newly developed, modified dietary fiber materials to prevent lifestyle-related diseases.
+were newly developed and modified dietary fiber materials to prevent lifestyle-related diseases.

 Objective: We investigated the physiological property of HCPS and MC to be a dietary fiber.

-Materials and Methods: HCPS was made from tapioca starch by polymerization in the presence of
+Methods: HCPS was made from tapioca starch by polymerization in the presence of 0.5% phosphoric

-0.5% phosphoric acid, and MC was made from cellulose, maltodextrin and karaya gum by highspeed
+acid, and MC was made from cellulose, maltodextrin and karaya gum by high-speed mixing.
+In the

 Results: Growth was normal among all groups, and there was no significant difference in total body